 No, a participant can only participate in one Science Bee and in one Regional center only.

 Yes.
 A child in KG is allowed to participate in Junior Science Bee, on an equal basis without any special privileges or concessions.
 Parents should bring young children into the contest with the primary aim of getting them familiar with the Bee.

-NSF Senior Science Bee is available to be offered at all chapters.
+The NorthSouth Senior Science Bee is available to be offered at all chapters.
 The local chapter can choose to offer this Bee or decide against it.
 Please consult your Chapter Coordinator for the specific contests being offered in your location.